 Star Trek: The Original Series in the early stages were planning on having Spock have the ears and red skin, to further his alien presence.
 But this was a time when most households did not have color television sets, so his red skin would instead appear to be black.
 With all the other issues surrounding the show and Executive Meddling, they decided it would avoid a lot of headaches and especially avoid problems with the show airing in the South.

-For what it's worth, Sikhism is a religion, not a race, and there are some white Sikhs.
-Given that the name "Khan Noonien Singh" is itself an ethnic muddle (Khan is generally a Muslim surname of Mongolian origin, and "Noonien" was a nod to an old Chinese friend of Roddenberry's), it's conceivable that Khan actually was of at least partly European ancestry (and since he's genetically engineered, he certainly could be of mixed racial origin).
+Given that the name "Khan Noonien Singh" is itself an ethnic muddle (Khan is generally a Muslim surname with Turkic-Mongolian roots, and "Noonien" was a nod to an old Chinese/Indian friend of Roddenberry's), it's conceivable that Khan might have some mixed ancestry (since he's genetically altered/engineered).

 Inspector William Henderson was white when he first appeared in The Adventures of Superman, and when he was later introduced into the comics, but was black in his early appearances in Lois and Clark (first played by Mel Winkler, then by Brett Jennings).
 Then he was white in later episodes, played by Richard Belzer.
 He was also black in Superman: The Animated Series.
 Eventually, the comicbook Bill Henderson having been promoted to Comissioner, the comics introduced a new Inspector Mike Henderson, who was African-American.

 In Doctor Who, Melody Pond aka River Song regenerates from a little white girl (Sydney Wade) to a little black girl who grows up into a woman (Maya Glace-Green, Nina Toussaint-White) to a white woman (Alex Kingston).
 This was complicated by the fact that the final Alex Kingston form was actually the first to appear in the show, due to time-travel.